arnesson/cordova-plugin-firebase/README.md

        FirebasePlugin.setAnalyticsCollectionEnabled(true);
        FirebasePlugin.setPerformanceCollectionEnabled(true);
-       FirebasePlugin.setCrashlyticsCollectionEnabled();

-Note on persistence of these settings:
+       FirebasePlugin.setCrashlyticsCollectionEnabled(true);

+Notes:
+- Calling `setXCollectionEnabled()` will have no effect if the corresponding `FIREBASE_X_COLLECTION_ENABLED` variable is set to `true`.
-- Calling `setAnalyticsCollectionEnabled(true|false)` or `setPerformanceCollectionEnabled(true|false)` will enable or dislable data collection during the current app session and across subsequent app sessions until such time as the same method is called again with a different value.
+- Calling `setAnalyticsCollectionEnabled(true|false)` or `setPerformanceCollectionEnabled(true|false)` will enable/disable data collection during the current app session and across subsequent app sessions until such time as the same method is called again with a different value.
-- If you set `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED=false`, then you will need to call `setCrashlyticsCollectionEnabled()` at the start of each app session to enable crash data collection since the setting does not persist between app sessions.
+- Calling `setCrashlyticsCollectionEnabled(true|false)` will enable/disable data collection during subsequent app sessions until such time as the same method is called again with a different value.
+It **does not** affect the current app session.

 # Example project
 An example project repo exists to demonstrate and validate the functionality of this plugin: https://github.com/dpa99c/cordova-plugin-firebasex-test

 Please use this as a working reference.

+Before reporting any issues, please (if possible) test against the example project to rule out causes external to this plugin.

 # Reporting issues
 Before reporting an issue with this plugin, please do the following: